 Unfortunately, that’s the way it goes when you’re ready to settle your injury claim.
 You get ideas from everyone you know, but there’s one major problem: Your injury claim is unique.
 Even if you have the same injury the court or your attorney has seen many times before, the individual impact the injury has had on your, your family, and your career will never be identical to someone else’s.

 While you understand that your claim is different from someone else’s, often the negligent driver’s liability carrier won’t acknowledge that.
 They save costs by looking at every injured person from the same perspective.
 They offer low settlements for pain, suffering, and other non-economic damages because it’s the easiest way to reduce a claim payout.
 Unless a legal professional is handling your claim negotiations, they often wear you down with consistently low offers until you finally agree.

-How Much Can I get for Pain and Suffering?
+How Much Can I get for Pain and Suffering After an Accident?

 Your pain and suffering settlement amount remains a question until the liability carrier agrees to pay a reasonable amount and you agree to accept it (or a jury renders a verdict).
 Pain and suffering damages aren’t one-size-fits-all benefits like Florida worker’s compensation payments.
 State statutes standardize WC payments.
 Injured workers determine how much they’ll receive by simply plugging a few numbers into the Division of Worker’ Compensation’s online Benefits Calculators.

 A pain and suffering payment doesn’t work that way.
 Theoretically, it’s based on your injury and your post-accident recovery experience.
 Realistically, other factors help determine why someone might receive $50,000 while someone else with the same injury, pain, and suffering receives $10,000.